 TGah editor: change the following paragraph of 8.4.2.30 TCLAS element as shown:

-Specification subfield, QoS Control Match Specification subfield and HT Control Match Specification subfield of the Frame Classifier field of a TCLAS element are shown in Figure 8-241 (Frame Control Match Specification Subfield of Classifier Type 6), Figure 8-242 (Duration/ID Match Specification Subfield of Classifier Type 6), Figure 8-243 (Address1 Match Specification Subfield of Classifier Type 6), Figure 8-244 (Address2 Match Specification Subfield of Classifier Type 6), Figure 8-245 (Address3 Match Specification Subfield of Classifier Type 6), Figure 8-246 (Sequence Control Match Specification Subfield of Classifier Type 6), Figure 8-247 (Address4 Match Specification Subfield of Classifier Type 6), Figure 8-248 (QoS Control Match Specification Subfield of Classifier Type 6), and Figure 8-249 (HT Control Match Specification Subfield of Classifier Type 6), respectively.
-The Match Specification subfield contains the match specification (i.e., the parameters) of the corresponding MAC header field with which an MPDU is compared.
-When the corresponding Filter Mask is not present, every bit in a Match Specification is compared; otherwise, only the bits with the same bit positions as the bits that are equal to 1 in the corresponding Filter Mask subfield are compared.

-For Classifier Type 6, the formats of the Frame Control Match Specification subfield, Duration/ID subfield, Address 1 subfield, Address 2 subfield, Address 3 subfield, Sequence Control subfield, Address 4 subfield, QoS Control subfield and HT Control subfield of the Frame Classifier field of a TCLAS element are illustrated in from Figure 8-239b (Frame Control Match Specification Subfield of Classifier Type 6, 7, 8) to Figure 8-239j (HT Control Match Specification Subfield of Classifier Type 6), respectively.
+For Classifier Type 6, the formats of the Frame Control Match Specification subfield, Duration/ID subfield, Address 1 subfield, Address 2 subfield, Address 3 subfield, Sequence Control subfield, Address 4 subfield, QoS Control subfield and HT Control subfield of the Frame Classifier field of a TCLAS element are illustrated in from Figure 8-241 (Frame Control Match Specification Subfield of Classifier Type 6, 7, 8) to Figure 8-249 (HT Control Match Specification Subfield of Classifier Type 6), respectively.
 The Match Specification subfield contains the match specification (i.e., the parameters) of the corresponding MAC header field with which an MPDU needs to be compared.
 When the corresponding Filter Mask is not present, every bit in a Match Specification needs to be compared; otherwise, only the bits with the same bit positions as the bits that are set to 1 in the corresponding Filter Mask subfield are compared.